mahi-pas/Electronic-Sign-In-System-For-Clubs/README.md

 if your name isn't there is asks if you are new or if you typed it in wrong

+Outputs all of this to an excel sheet for simple and inuitive sharing

 # Status: DONE!

 To start: